Amtrak-ing on the East Coast

 Kingston Station, South west London, UK

 A sign on an adjoining building reads 'See New London on a Segway'.
-From my somewhat restricted vantage point of a slow-moving train pulling out of the station I didn't see much reason to tour the city on a Segway or on any other mode.
-Certainly the invitations of 'Wings, Beer and Atmosphere' and 'Muddy Water tours' did not appear to be selling this city it as destination.
+From my somewhat restricted vantage point of a slow-moving train pulling out of the station I struggled to find a legitimate reason to tour this town on a Segway, or by any other mode for that matter.
+Certainly the invitations of 'Wings, Beer and Atmosphere' and 'Muddy Water tours' did not appear to be selling it as destination.

 Despite my disdain, it turns out that New London was one of the world's busiest whaling ports in the early 19th century.
 There is actually a River Thames here.
 All the former whale industry prosperity is apparently visible in the architecture and buildings in the downtown area which can not be seen from rail.
 I suspect the rail station below is not representative of what the Segway tour would reveal (!)

-Further down the route, this view of the water and harbour-side activities along the the train route tells a story of a forgotten waterfront in Connecticut.
+Further down the route, a view of the water and harbour-side activities tells a story of a forgotten waterfront in Connecticut.
 On the way back, as the train pulled out of NY Penn station there were moments when I felt this could be a view of Any City, Any Where.

-So many cities across the globe have embraced skyscrapers.
+Many cities across the globe have embraced NY-inspired skyscrapers.
 Embracing the culture of NY would be less easy.

 Some rail coaches have so much leg space that I could fit this small cabin-size suitcase (borrowed from friends) in front of me albeit at the cost of being unable to stretch my legs out in luxury.
 There is overhead space of course but for those who not quite six-feet tall, this is great.